ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 implementations that support this feature to always send this setting; see
 {{setting}}.

-Since use of the Capsule Protocol is restricted to new HTTP Upgrade Tokens, it is not accessible from Web Platform APIs (such as those commonly accessed via JavaScript in web browsers).
+Since use of the Capsule Protocol is restricted to new HTTP upgrade tokens, it is not accessible from Web Platform APIs (such as those commonly accessed via JavaScript in web browsers).

-Definitions of new HTTP Upgrade Tokens that use the Capsule Protocol need to perform a security analysis that considers the impact of HTTP Datagrams and Capsules in the context of their protocol.
+Definitions of new HTTP upgrade tokens that use the Capsule Protocol need to perform a security analysis that considers the impact of HTTP Datagrams and Capsules in the context of their protocol.